 I talked about this topic in depth at BrightonSEO, you can find my slides at the bottom of the page.

-Furthermore, whilst Page Speed has been a ranking factor for Google since 2010, starting in July 2018 it will become a major ranking factor for mobile searches too.
+Furthermore, whilst Page Speed has been a ranking factor for Google since 2010, in July 2018 it became a major ranking factor for mobile searches too.

 Nonetheless, many brands still struggle to keep their website’s performance under control as their team changes and their site evolves.
 This is because they approach the problem in the wrong way.
 Site speed should be an on-going thing rather than just a one-off audit and, as such, it comes down to a cultural challenge, rather than just a technical one.

 In this article, I’ll give you some tips that will help you create a culture of performance within your organisation to make sure your efforts on improving site speed last.